-The significant economic uncertainty globally due to COVID-19 means a heightened level of judgement will be required as part of this assessment.
+The continued economic uncertainty due to COVID-19 as well as potential impact of policy announcements by the government in relation to the housing market will need to be considered as part of this assessment.

 Details of the mortgage advances, asset quality and credit loss allowances are described in Notes 11, 16 and 17 to the financial statements.